-At the end of this unit, you should be able to:
+At the end of this unit, students should be able to:

-- Describe the scientific approach to social research - Identify sources of knowledge - Explain the types of error in human inquiry
+- 1. Describe the scientific approach to social research - 2.
+Identify sources of knowledge - 3.
+Explain the types of error in human inquiry thinking makes sense (is logical) has a reference (observed evidence) and gives an explanation (item) for what we observed.

-Science is a familiar word commonly used by everyone yet it has different meaning to different people.
-Some people consider science as mathematics for other it is what coats and laboratories.
-Sometimes it often confused with technology or equated with difficult colleges courses.
+Science is a familiar word commonly used by everyone yet it has different meanings to different people.
+Some people consider science as mathematics for others it is what coats and laboratories.
+Sometimes it is often confused with technology or equated with difficult college courses.

-Science is a process of inquiry - a way of learning and knowing things about the world around us using logic, observation and theory.
+Science is a process of inquiry, a way of learning and knowing things about the world around us using logic, observation and theory.
 Science has some special characteristics.
-Scientific thinking makes sense (is logical) has a reference (observed evidence) and gives an explanation (item) for what we observed.
+Scientific